pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

   - These are rarer than usual.
 Only one can spawn on Escort.
 They are time dilated to half speed.
 - **Warden Bomber (MEV)**
   - These are pink Goo Bombers added from MEV.
 These spawn 8 Mactera Spawn upon aggro and they heal them and all other types of Mactera similar to a Warden.
 It does not attack, it only heals.
-- **Fanatic (DEA)**
-  - This is a Menace from DEA that fires the Arbalest Fireball Fan.
-It has equivalent HP to a Turbo Menace (100 HP).
 - **Pentajaw (DEA)**
   - This is a Trijaw from DEA that shoots two additional projectiles.
 It is a veteran of a Trijaw and follows VeteranLarge.
 - **Shocker (CD2)**
   - Shockers are x3 larger and now have Crawler HP.
+These cannot spawn within 20 m of a player.
+- **Shellback**
+  - These cannot spawn within 20 m of a player.
+- **Youngling**
+  - These cannot spawn within 20 m of a player.

 # Custom Waves
 - During a Dreadnought fight (OG Dreadnought, Hiveguard, normal Twins), a Bulk Detonator known as a "DreadHelper" will spawn in to allow the team to kill the Dreadnought faster.
 Only one DreadHelper can exist at a given time.
 The DreadHelper moves x1.5 faster.